 Many projects featured at the symposium lead to further research, publication, or presentation at national conferences and film festivals.
 We encourage NSU undergraduate students of all disciplines to participate and attend.

-You can easily convert existing projects into a poster or oral presentation to present.
+You can easily convert existing projects into one of these categories to present, including our expanded oral presentation category and newly added multimedia presentation and research reel categories.
 We'll provide workshops to help you create your presentations.
 Examples of projects you may convert include:

 Submitted projects will undergo a competitive selection process for inclusion in the symposium.
-You may be a part of more than one project but can only submit one project as the lead researcher or filmmaker.
-If both projects are accepted, you must present both.
+You may be a part of more than one project but can only submit one project as the project leader.
+The only instance you may be a project leader for two projects is if you're submitting a research reel.
+If multiple projects are accepted, you must present both.

 To participate, you must: